piotrm-nvidia/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/triton/README.md

 a completed inference request (Client Receive).

-Generally, for local clients, steps 1-4 and 6-8 will only occupy a small fraction of time, compared to steps 5-6.
+Generally, for local clients, steps 1-4 and 6-8 will only occupy a small fraction of time, compared to step 5.
 As backend deep learning systems like Jasper are rarely exposed directly to end users, but instead only interfacing with local front-end servers, for the sake of Jasper, we can consider that all clients are local.